Skip to content

 Link to this section

-1. Go to the Applications section in your Kinde dashboard
+1. Go to the Applications section on the Kinde homepage and select Add application.

 Link to this section